 Investigador Responsable, Dra. en Biología Universidad Nacional del Sur, Profesora Asociada BBE FCEN UBA, Investigadora principal CONICET, IBBEA

 Our research group works in the area of plant physiology and biophysics, exploring water relations in vascular plants from the cell to the organismic level, studying not just model plants but also species with agroindustrial potential.

-Our research project is focused on the biophysical properties of transport phenomena through aquaporins and its relationship with cell mechanics.
-Our goal is to elucidate the mechanism of mechanical regulation in aquaporins.
-The working group combines molecular biology and biophysical methods for the study of water and solute transport with mathematical modeling and computer simulation techniques.
+The research project is focused on the biophysical properties of transport through aquaporins and their regulation.
+One of the less studied proposed regulatory mechanisms is mediated by changes in the mechanical state of cells.
+Our objective is to elucidate the mechanism of regulation of mechanosensitive aquaporins.
+The working group combines molecular biology techniques and experimental methods of biophysics of water and solute transport with mathematical modeling and computational simulation techniques.

 Aquaporin gating (Dr. Gabriela Amodeo & Marcelo Ozu)

 Our working hypothesis is that the different conformational states that affect the transport rate of water molecules can be detected by the methods used to study the gating currents of voltage-regulated ion channels.
 For this purpose we use different electrophysiological tools in aquaporins of different origin (animal, plant etc.), both native and mutant, designed ad hoc in a plan developed between two reference laboratories in their respective specialties: aquaporins (DBBE-FCEN UBA, Argentina) and the study of gating currents Dr. Carlos González León and José Antonio Gárate and (CINV, Univ.
 Valparaíso).

 The role of aquaporins in the regulation of shoot-root water balance and its impact in water use efficiency (Dr. Irene Baroli & Gabriela Amodeo)